drivendataorg/cloud-cover-runtime/README.md

 This repository has three primary uses for competitors:

 :bulb: **Provide example solutions**: You can find two examples to help you develop your solution.
-1. [Baseline solution](https://github.com/drivendataorg/cloud-cover-runtime/tree/main/submission_src): minimal code that runs succesfully in the runtime environment output and outputs a proper submission.
+1. [Baseline solution](https://github.com/drivendataorg/cloud-cover-runtime/tree/main/submission_src): minimal code that runs succesfully in the runtime environment and outputs a proper submission.
 This simply predicts zeros for ever chip.
 You can use this as a guide to bring in your model and generate a submission.
 2. Implementation of the [PyTorch benchmark](https://github.com/drivendataorg/cloud-cover-runtime/tree/main/benchmark_src): submission code based on the [benchmark blog post](https://www.drivendata.co/blog/cloud-cover-benchmark/)

 :wrench: **Test your submission**: Test your `submission` files with a locally running version of the container to discover errors before submitting to the competition site.
 You can also find an [evaluation script](https://github.com/drivendataorg/cloud-cover-runtime/blob/main/runtime/scripts/metric.py) for implementing the competition metric.